 Devin Larkin, director of the Bureau of Recovery Services at the Boston Public Health Commission, advocates for low-barrier environments for SUD treatment services.
 (Nilagia McCoy)

 The Bureau has a significant footprint in Boston.
 It currently manages three residential treatment centers, a street outreach team, an access to care program, a needle exchange program, resources for homeless individuals, and more.
 At about 150 employees strong, the Bureau also cultivates a wide network of external partners to spin its significant support web: health centers and treatment centers, community groups, homeless outreach teams, first responders, and more.
 The Bureau’s staff can step in to help break down barriers by navigating clients’ care alongside them.
-If a client needs a replacement ID, or has an open court case, for example, Bureau staff can help with the process or even accompany the person so they don’t have to navigate these channels alone.
+If a client needs a replacement ID or has an open court case, for example, Bureau staff can help with the process or even accompany the person so they don’t have to navigate these channels alone.

 “All those things where other systems typically say, ‘Go take care of that, then come back’—that’s where you lose people, especially people who are complex psychiatrically and medically,” says Larkin.

-Once someone walks through the door at the engagement center, they can then be introduced to services and resources they need, such as housing and healthcare, without judgement.
+Once someone walks through the door at the engagement center, they can then be introduced to services and resources they need, such as housing and healthcare, without judgment.
 And when they’re ready, they can begin treatment for substance use disorder.
 Honoring client self-determination is key to creating partnerships with individuals engaging in the recovery process, says Larkin, regardless of whether it’s their first pass, or one of many, into recovery.

 Integrating harm reduction into healthcare